 Follow me to Santorini, Greece, to my favourite village: Pyrgos!

-And to start this article, let me share with you a small extract from my book My Solo Wedding in Santorini:
+And to start this article, let me share with you a small excerpt from my book My Solo Wedding in Santorini:

 When I finally passed the ceremonial table to stand behind, I noticed my ring.
 It was arranged on a small marble tile with the effigy of Santorini, and a wreath of bay leaves drawn on it.
 I had found it a few days before, in a small souvenir shop in Pyrgos.
 We went to visit this small traditional village on the heights of Santorini, with my sister and her fiancé.
 I fell in love with the place, its ruined old castle at the top of the hill, its ramparts, its 48 churches ...
 A peaceful and mystical atmosphere.
 This magic that I cannot explain but that enchants the whole island.